rowjay/django-skeleton/README.md

   using some library that's being rude and doing its own writing to stderr instead of using python logging.

 * For production deployments, using Sentry is highly recommended.
-Add 'raven' to the requirements.txt and uncomment the sentry lines from the example settings file.
+Make sure you include the sentry DSN in the env file.

 ## Deploying Changes

-To update a deployment with new changes:
+TODO: update this section with new deployment script instructions.

-1. cd to /opt/my-deployment-dir
-2. run "git pull --ff-only".
-In general, you don't want to be doing any committing or merging out of the deployment working copy.
-3. run "./env/bin/python manage.py migrate" to update the database with any new schema changes
-4. run "./env/bin/python manage.py collectstatic" to update the static files
-5. run "sudo supervisorctl restart all" to restart all running gunicorn processes